Frequently asked questions

 This page was last updated on 3/9/21

 Yes!
 We are planning that an in-person event takes place in August.
 As you can imagine, the planning, marketing and logistics of a show like The NAFEM Show is a massive undertaking, which is why we must start planning now.
 Otherwise, we won’t be ready for our exhibitors or attendees by our opening Aug.
 26. While we still have months to go until the show opens, much can happen with regard to the pandemic.
 We will be certain to communicate regularly with you and provide information as soon as it is available.
 It also is important to note that the Orange County Convention Center (OCCC) has been open for business for much of the pandemic.
-The OCCC hosted 50 events between March and December 2020, and, since the start of this year, has already hosted four.
+The OCCC hosted 60 events between March and December 2020, and projects 103 events will take place in 2021.

 The OCCC is leading the way in providing a safe event space for everyone.
 Not only have they achieved a Global Biorisk Advisory Council’s (GBAC) Star Accreditation, but they also have a new medical partnership with Orlando Health.
 Below are some of the general health and safety guidelines you can expect at The NAFEM Show: